 February 27, 2020, at 11:59 p.m.
 EST.

-To facilitate document sending and transfer to the members of the evaluation committee, the principal applicant shall send only one email no larger than 10 MB containing all the required documents.
+To facilitate document sending and transfer to the members of the evaluation committee, the principal applicant should send only one email no larger than 10 MB containing all the required documents.

 Grant applications may be written in English or French.
 However, the project title and summary must be in French.